HIV is an epidemic affecting over 38 million people worldwide, and 1.2 million people in the United States.

 Human Immunodeficiency Virus (HIV) is a virus that damages or weakens the immune system which protects the body from harmful foreign bodies.
 A healthy immune system is able to attack and clear out infections; however, untreated HIV prevents the immune system from fighting off infections and diseases.

-Northwest Health Services provides FREE HIV screenings.
-This HIV antibody screening requires a finger stick—just 1 drop of blood.
-Results are available in 15 minutes.
+Northwest Health Services provides FREE HIV testing.
+This HIV antibody and antigen test requires a finger stick—just 1 drop of blood.
+Results are available in approximately 20 minutes.

-Northwest Health Services uses the CHEMBIO HIV ½ STAT-PAK.
+Northwest Health Services uses the Abbott Determine HIV ½ Ag/Ab COMBO.
 This screening method is 98% to 99% accurate.

-A Non-Reactive screening result means there were no HIV antibodies detected in the blood at the time of the screening.
+A Non-Reactive testing result means there were no HIV antibodies or antigens detected in the blood at the time of the screening.

 *It is important to keep in mind the “Window Period.”
 This is the period of time following an HIV exposure in which the body has not developed enough antibodies to be detected, therefore, the HIV virus could be present, just not detected.
 For anyone who may have had a possible HIV exposure—a repeat screening is recommended in 3 to 6 months.

-If the rapid screening is reactive, it is necessary to draw a larger blood sample for comprehensive, confirmatory testing.
+If the rapid test is reactive, it is necessary to draw a larger blood sample for comprehensive, confirmatory testing.
 The results from such testing will be available in approximately 3-5 days.

 Regardless of the screening result—Our staff at Northwest Health Services is here to provide guidance and support: